 - 1. Introduction, Tutorial, and Non-Disclosure Agreement: During this segment, the computer will verify your name and allow you to complete a tutorial if you choose.
 We strongly urge candidates to spend the few minutes to take the tutorial.
 You will also be asked to read and accept a non-disclosure agreement it requires that all candidates agree to not copy any test questions or otherwise disclose the content of the exam.
 You must accept the terms of the non-disclosure agreement; if you do not respond within 2 minutes your exam session will end.
-The entire introductory segment will take anywhere from a few minutes up to 20 minutes, depending on how much time you spend reviewing the tutorial. - 2.
+You will have up to eight minutes to complete the tutorial. - 2.
 Examination Session: You will be given the exam during this period.
 In addition to answering questions, you can mark questions for later review or even comment on questions.
 The clock will be running, so pace yourself.
 Most questions are in the standard multiple-choice format and require you to select one best answer.
 In addition, a small portion of the exam may consist of the question formats noted below: - a.
 Select Multiple: This format consists of a question or statement followed by a list of 4 to 10 response options.
 You are required to select all options that are correct. - b.
 Sorted List: This format presents a list of 4 to 8 options and requires you to place them in correct sequence.
 You accomplish this by using the mouse to "click-and-drag" the options into a box so that they end up in a specified order, such as numerical, alphabetical or chronological. - c.
 Items with Hot Areas or Videos: This format consists of a question accompanied by a medical image, drawing, graphic, or video.